TimeToogo/Schmick/README.md

     // you can enter the script src urls here and these will be re-executed
     // on every page load.
     scriptsToReload: [],

+    // Links matching this selector are handled by Schmick.
+    linkSelector: 'a[href]',

+    // Forms matching this selector are handled by Schmick.
+    formSelector: 'form',

     // The animation effect options
     // This library uses jQuery UI to perform the animations
     // any options supported by jQuery can be specified here.